The House of Mirth (2000 film): Plot

 In Monte Carlo, Mrs. Carry Fisher meets with Selden, who has arrived from London.
-They are both worried about Lily, travelling on the Dorsets’ yacht.
-Lily and George Dorset converse on deck while a young man reads French poetry to Bertha.
+They are both worried about Lily, travelling on the Dorsets' yacht.
+Lily and George Dorset converse on deck while a young man reads poetry to Bertha.
 While ashore that evening, Lily and George look for them in vain before returning to the yacht.
 Next morning, George enters Lily's cabin, accusing her of knowing about Bertha's indiscretions with the young poet.
-Lily pleads ignorance of Bertha’s behavior but when Bertha returns and Lily confronts her, saying she can no longer divert George’s attention from Bertha’s affair, Bertha turns the tables by accusing Lily of adultery with George, since Lily was alone aboard the yacht with him all night.
+Lily pleads ignorance of Bertha's behavior.
+When Bertha returns, Lily confronts her, saying that she can no longer divert George's attention from Bertha's affair.
+Bertha turns the tables by accusing Lily of adultery with George, since Lily was alone aboard the yacht with him all night.

-Back in New York, the Dorsets are still in marital discord and Aunt Julia has died.
-Lily receives only a fraction of her vast fortune, the bulk having been left to Cousin Grace.
+Back in New York, the Dorsets are still in marital discord and Julia has died.
+Lily receives only a fraction of Julia's fortune, the bulk having been left to her cousin Grace.
 Now homeless and adrift, Lily is invited by Carry Fisher to stay with her and the Gormers for the summer.
-Carry believes Lily's two possibilities for marriage are George Dorset and Simon Rosedale.
+Carry believes that Lily's two possibilities for marriage are George Dorset and Simon Rosedale.
 George asks Lily for the truth about his wife Bertha's infidelities, but she denies any knowledge of them.
-In her growing desperation she approaches Simon Rosedale.
-He has found out about Bertha's letters and advises Lily to use them to force Bertha to restore her social standing.
+In her growing desperation, she approaches Simon Rosedale.
+He knows about Bertha's letters and advises Lily to use them to force Bertha to restore her social standing.
 He offers to marry Lily once she and Bertha are reconciled, but Lily refuses.

-Lily starts working for the social-climbing Mrs. Hatch as her social secretary.
-Selden tells Lily this hurts her social standing, but she needs the money.
+Lily starts working for the social-climbing Mrs. Hatch as her secretary and companion.
+Selden says that this hurts Lily's social standing, but she needs the money.
 They argue and part on bad terms.
 Lily goes to the pharmacy for Mrs. Hatch's laudanum sleeping medication, and begins taking it herself.
-After Mrs. Hatch gets into society, she discovers that Lily's reputation is a liability, so she fires her.
+After Mrs. Hatch gets into society, she discovers that Lily's reputation is a liability and fires her.
 Lily gets a job sewing for a milliner, but her growing addiction leads to her being fired for poor work.
 Lily visits her cousin Grace for a loan but is rejected.

-Lily almost confronts Bertha Dorset with the letters written to Mr. Selden, but finding that the Dorsets have left town, she goes to Lawrence Selden, telling him she knows she lost his love.
-When Lawrence isn't looking, she throws the letters in his lit fireplace.
-Lily goes home and finds her inheritance has at last been delivered.
-She puts the check in an envelope she addresses to her bank, and writes another for Gus Trenor, resolving the massive debts, and then takes a fatal dose of the laudanum, drifting off to oblivion in her darkened room.
-Finding the partially-burnt letters in his fireplace and sensing her intentions, Selden rushes to her boarding room.
+Lily almost confronts Bertha Dorset with the letters written to Selden.
+Finding that the Dorsets have left town, Lily goes to Selden, saying that she knows that she lost his love.
+When Lawrence is not looking, she throws the letters in his lit fireplace.
+Lily goes home and finds her inheritance has been delivered.
+She puts the check in an envelope she addresses to her bank, and writes another for Gus Trenor, resolving her massive debt, and then takes a fatal dose of the laudanum.
+Finding the partially-burnt letters and sensing her intentions, Selden rushes to her boarding room.
 There, at her deathbed, holding her hand, he weeps, declaring his love for her.